ManticoreGamesInc/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 ## Create EffectManagerClient Script

 Create a new script called `EffectManagerClient` and place it into the **Client** folder.
-This script handle playing audio and effects by listening for broadcasts.
+This script handles playing audio and effects by listening for broadcasts.

 ### Add Custom Properties